dominikvayrynen/temperature-observations/readme.md

 # Temperature Observations
 This tool analyses temperatures using data from Finnish Meteorological Stations.
-I build it to help with planning expeditions and hikes.
+I build it to help me with planning expeditions and hikes.
 Includes some defaults, and supports graphing of multiple years (ranges).

 ![cli interface](examples/cli.gif)